 Unfortunately, due to the extent of the hair loss, treatments are often ineffective for restoring hair back to the wearers scalp.
 At this time, if the sufferer feels uncomfortable with the state of their they may look into either a synthetic or human hair wig that is fitted to their scalp, styled and coloured to look that is comfortable and incredibly natural looking.

 Pacific Hair offers hollistic solutions such as custom fitted lace closure pieces, or wig sized to provide adequate coverage to the balding spot(s).
 These systems can be installed semi-permanently, which will allow the wearer to sleep, shower and preform high impact physical activities without worry that it will move or fall off.
-If the sufferer is currently seeing a specialist for cortisone injections, we suggest opting for a clip-in piece, which will allow for easy access by a doctor as well as daily removal.
+If the sufferer is currently seeing a specialist for cortisone injections, we suggest opting for a clip-in or fitted piece, which will allow for easy access by a doctor as well as daily removal.
 These pieces and wigs are proven to alleviate the stress associated with dealing with alopecia.

 Lace hair piece closures are a very versatile option for those suffering from more extensive hair loss.
 As these pieces are human hair, you have the ability to colour them, wash and heat style with numerous styling tools (blow dryer, flat iron, hot rollers, curling iron).
 They have a hand-tied hairline, which gives the appearance that the hair is growing directly out of your scalp.
 You also have the option of changing the part as much as you like.
 The materials of these bases are practically paper thin, making them very lightweight, breathable and comfortable whether it’s semi-permanent or clip attached.
 With moderate to heavy use, wearers will find that their human hair lace piece will last up to a year with semi-permanent usage.
 At that this time, the wearer may find that their piece has lost some volume through natural shedding.